CYLI310/DriveAgentiOS/README.md

 # DriveAgentiOS

 DriveAgentiOS is a powerful and intuitive SwiftUI application designed to enhance your driving experience.
-It provides real-time speed and location tracking, a sleek "liquid glass" user interface, and customizable widgets to keep you informed on the go.
+It provides real-time speed and location tracking, a sleek liquid glass user interface, and customizable widgets to keep you informed on the go.

 ## Features